saschultz/Ping-Pong/README.md

 # Ping Pong

-#### Play ping-pong withh numbers, 2.24.17
+#### Play Ping-Pong (with numbers), February 24th, 2017

 #### By Sara Schultz

 ## Description

-A game of ping pong with numbers!
+A game of ping pong that you play with numbers!
 When the user enters a number, the program will return it as a range starting from 1 counting up to the number that the user inputted.
 When the range is displayed; numbers divisible by 3 will be replaced with the word "ping", numbers divisible by 5 will be replaced with the word "pong", and numbers divisible by 15 will be replaced with the words "ping-pong".

 ## Specifications
 | Behavior | Input | Output |